Where am I?

 At the graduate level, the department offers two Master of Science degrees, both fully online.

-*The Applied Mathematics major can select one of nine possible application areas:
+*The Applied Mathematics major can select one of ten possible application areas:

 - General Science